-Workers who take time out of the labor force to raise children are not contributing to Social Security.
+Workers who take time out of the labor force to raise children do not contribute to Social Security during that period.
 Although the calculation of the AIME looks at only the 35 highest years of earnings, so that there is time to make up for any "zero years" spent taking care of children, parents re-entering the workforce often have lower lifetime earnings and still have zeroes in the AIME calculation.

-To help workers who are taking care of young children, Social Security can expand benefits by crediting parents in their AIME calculation.111 Instead of showing as a zero, a year spent taking care of children under 5 could be shown as half of average wages, or around \$21,000 in 2010.
-This change would raise the AIME, and therefore the benefit, slightly, for parents.
+To help workers who are taking care of young children, Social Security can expand benefits by crediting parents in their AIME calculation.
+Instead of showing up as a zero, a year spent taking care of children under 5 could be credited as half of average wages, or around \$23,100 in 2014.
+This change would slightly raise the AIME, and therefore the benefit, for parents.